miratcan/kaydet/README.md

-# LogMe - Your Personal Terminal Diary
+# Kaydet- Your Personal Terminal Diary

-"logme" is a simple (112 lines if Python code) based diary app designed to help you preserve your daily thoughts, experiences, and memories without leaving terminal.
+"kaydet" is a simple (112 lines if Python code) based diary app designed to help you preserve your daily thoughts, experiences, and memories without leaving terminal.